rivtlib-dev/rivtlib.github.io/docs/index.md

 are the extensible, customizable editor and searchable repository system from Microsoft.

-**rivt** can be installed on the desktop or mobile devices, or run remotely in the cloud.
+**rivtcalc** can be installed on the desktop or mobile devices, or run remotely in the cloud.
 The minimum software needed to process rivtText (with text output only) is Python 3.8 and above plus a few Python libraries and a plain text processor.
 This minimum implementation can be explored online at